 Does the logo look familiar?

-On Friday, President Donald Trump tweeted to the world that America’s newly minted Space Force now has an official logo.
-The image he posted with the announcement includes the expected bits of language around the outer perimeter (“United States Space Force” and “Department of the Air Force”) but it’s the middle graphic that caught most people’s eye.
+In January, President Donald Trump tweeted to the world that America’s newly minted Space Force had established an official logo.
+The image he posted with the announcement included the expected bits of language around the outer perimeter (“United States Space Force” and “Department of the Air Force”) but it’s the middle graphic that caught most people’s eye.
 The arrowhead graphic in the middle of the logo bares a striking resemblance to another famous space-logo… that of the fictional Starfleet Command from the science fiction franchise, Star Trek.

 After consultation with our Great Military Leaders, designers, and others, I am pleased to present the new logo for the United States Space Force, the Sixth Branch of our Magnificent Military! pic.twitter.com/TC8pT4yHFT